sahadnk72/sahadnk72.github.io/_posts/2017-01-12-fb-open-redirect.md

 An open redirector requires no explanation.
 Unvalidated redirects and forwards are possible when a web application accepts untrusted input that could cause the web application to redirect the request to a URL contained within untrusted input <b>[OWASP]</b>.

-I found that a GET parameter named `groupuri` at the endpoint `https://www.facebook.com/browsegroups/addcover/log` could be manipulated to achieve url redirections to external websites.
+I found that the GET parameter named `groupuri` at the endpoint `https://www.facebook.com/browsegroups/addcover/log` could be manipulated to achieve url redirections to external websites.
 It disallowed direct injection of external links and any suspicious activity would cause a redirection to /home.php.
 So I abused the URL shortening feature `fb.me`.
 It had some black-list based validations to ensure that no redirections are permitted towards existing `fb.me` service domains such as `d.fb.me` , `on.fb.me`, `www.fb.me` and `fb.me`.